CM-Well/CM-Well/server/cmwell-zstore/Readme.md

 ## Features

 ### Self contained CQL setup
-Besides `path` and `infoton` tables CM-Well has, there's another `zstore` table in the "data2" keyspace.
-It's columns are `uzid`, `field` and `value` where the latter is blob. zStore object runs the `CREATE IF NOT EXISTS` CQL statement when used from any module.
+Besides `path` and `infoton` tables CM-Well has, there's a `zstore` table in the "data2" keyspace.
+Its columns are `uzid`, `field` and `value` where the latter is blob. zStore object runs the `CREATE IF NOT EXISTS` CQL statement when used from any module.

 > Note: Cassandra recommends against running multiple "CREATE IF NOT EXISTS" statements on the same table in parallel.
 That can lead to schema version errors.
 Because of that, CM-Well initialization contains the zstore table creation, so it will be created when a cluster is created.
 Nonetheless, we keep the CQL statements self-contained in zStore object so it can be reused in other projects.